 Follow the recipe.

-6. One or two skills (budgeting, collaboration)
+- Mention one or two skills (budgeting, collaboration).

 Use those ingredients, and your professional summary for resumes will shine.